Metropolis of Philadelphia: Ottoman era

 Greek-Orthodox metropolises in Asia Minor, ca. 1880.

-In 1390 the city came under Ottoman control in a peaceful way.
-In May 1394 a new metropolitan was appointed and the area of the local metropolis was further expanded over the nearby regions of Kula and Kolis.
+In 1390 the city fell to the Ottomans.
+In May 1394, a new metropolitan was appointed and the area of the local metropolis was further expanded over the nearby regions of Koula, Kolis and Synnada again.
 The sacking of the city by the army of Timur in 1402 resulted in a substantial decline of the local Christian element.
 However, the latter did not disappear and the city remained the seat of a metropolitan.
 However, probably due to the further decrease of the Christian population, the local metropolis eventually became inactive, and in 1577 the see was transferred to Venice and the title of the metropolitan of Philadelphia was used by the prelate of the Greek Orthodox community of the city until 1712.

 At the beginning of the 18th century, with the demographic and financial revival of the Orthodox communities in Anatolia, new prelates were sent to Philadelphia, and in 1725 the metropolis of Philadelphia was re-established.
 The increase of the Christian population continued until the 19th century.
 Accordıng to Greek estimates, published in 1905, the metropolis of Philadelphia included 19 Orthodox communities, most of them Turkish-speaking Christians, consisting of 14,003 people, 25 parishes and 23 priests.
 The most numerous and active communities, apart from the one found in the city of Philadelphia itself, were in Kula region, Uşak, Denizli, Salihli and Afyon Karahisar.

 Most of the metropolis became part of the Greek-controlled Smyrna Occupation Zone in 1919.
 However, due to the developments of the Greco-Turkish War of 1919–1922, the local Orthodox element evacuated the region entirely in the Greek-Turkish population exchange of 1923.
 From 1990, the titular metropolitan of Philadelphia, appointed by the Ecumenical Patriarchate of Constantinople, is Meliton Karras.